-I am not “mad because Christianity doesn’t agree with the things [I] agree with” any more than I am mad at communism, fascism, nationalism, or any worldview that has conflicting moral values or makes a false statement.
+I am not “mad because Christianity doesn’t agree with the things [I] agree with” any more than I am mad at fascism, nationalism, or any other worldview which has conflicting moral values or makes a false statement.
 “God doesn’t hate anyone, he hates the sin” has long been an excuse used to condemn people like LGBT but still seem “nice”.
 Furthermore, what Jillianna wrote doesn’t actually address the content of my blog post; she just has a sugarcoated view of Christianity as a whole and doesn’t want that view challenged.

 Update, later on January 16, 2015

 Remy seems to have read this blog post, and maybe he even read "Freedom of religion insults me" now.
 He responded, so below is a comment from him before and a comment from him after this blog post.
 Seriously, kudos to him for admitting he was wrong.
 But... do I look gay?